 The song in question was Love Is A Losing Game – co-written by Mark Ronson – and students were asked to compare the tune’s lyrics to words from As You Came From The Holy Land by Raleigh, Boots Of Spanish Leather by Dylan and Fine And Mellow by Holiday.

-Cambridgeis one of the UK’s most prestigious universities and it’s not known what today’s bright young literary thinkers made of Winehouse’s lyrics, but it’s unlikely she'd be particularly perturbed if the track was slated; the same song recently won her an Ivor Novello award
+Cambridgeis one of the UK’s most prestigious universities and it’s not known what today’s bright young literary thinkers made of Winehouse’s lyrics, but it’s unlikely she'd be particularly perturbed if the track was slated; the same song recently won her an Ivor Novello award for Best Song Musically & Lyrically.

 By Chris Wickett